jessepav/lacygoill-wiki-backup/process/process.md

 You can also use `less(1)` to read long lines.

 ##
-## How to only print the effective user, pid, tty, state and command of all current processes?
+## How to only print the effective user, PID, TTY, state and command of all current processes?

     $ ps axfo user,pid,tty,stat,args
             ^----------------------^